bkw777/NODE_DATAPAC/README.md

 3 POKEA,INP(131):IFA=T+1007THENOUT129,1
 4 ?".";:NEXT:SAVEM"RAM100",T,E,T
 ```
-(for K85 just change the name but the top & end addresses are the same for 100 & k85)
+(for K85 just change the name but the T & E addresses are the same for 100 & k85)

 RBOOT for Model 200
 [software/RAMDSK/RAM200/RBOOT.200](software/RAMDSK/RAM200/RBOOT.200)